Mccpie01/Model-Rocket-Flight-Computer-microcode/README.md

   - Add support for the main Arming Security Switch
   - Add support for Pyro Arming Security Switch in series with Main Arming
   - Add support for Continuity testing with 3 states ( Fault No Pyro, Good Pyro Available, Shorted )
-  - A file base configuration
+  - A file base configuration (PIN definition, Module on or off, Bench test mode, or Flight mode)
-  - Option to same log in flight to flash and copy to SD  when landed or only SD
+  - Option to save logs in flight to flash and then copy to SD  when landed or only to SD
+  - Smaller Microcode footprint
+  - Add fault tolerance
+  - Add an error logging to a file with detailed info(option on or off)
+  - Add a descriptive header to each function/Procedure with a description of what it does.
+Detailed detail on the variable, the Version number of the function/Procedure
+  - each procedure must return a status and or error code with details of the problem
   - add an option to display the rocket status on the launchpad and after a flight on the I2C Oled screen

 > To boldly go where no Model Rocket has gone before?